xlowxlow/sc-claude-code-files/reading_notes/L2_notes.md

 | `ESC` | interrupt Claude to redirect or correct it |
 | `ESC ESC` | rewind the conversation to an earlier point in time |

 You can use regular bash command within Claude Code, but you need to start the command with `!` (for example: `!pwd`).
-Type `exit` to quit Claude Code.
+You can type `exit` to quit Claude Code.